RecipeMD/RecipeMD/docs/index.rst

 -----------

 1. Install the tool: ``pip install recipemd`` (optionally you can also :ref:`install shell completions<install_completions>`)
-2. Look at some `examples <https://github.com/tstehr/RecipeMD/tree/master/examples>`_ or start with a `recipe template <https://github.com/tstehr/RecipeMD/tree/master/examples/template.md>`_ to create your own recipes
+2. Look at some `example recipes <https://github.com/tstehr/RecipeMD/tree/master/examples>`_ or start with a `recipe template <https://github.com/tstehr/RecipeMD/tree/master/examples/template.md>`_ to create your own recipes
+3. Learn how to use the CLI tool with some :ref:`example calls <cli_examples>`

 Specification
 -------------